 • For those who want to get lean and lose body fat, take your weight in pounds and multiply it by 10 to get your target calories in a day.
 Make sure you don’t go below the minimum requirements for your gender

 Of course, all of these target calorie calculations should be paired with an optimized weightlifting, cardio, or HIIT workout.
-For more on that, check out our Complete Guide to Working Out as a Couple.

 You can see our exact calorie burn measurements during our cardio experiment aimed at finding the best cardio workout.
 With this knowledge, here are our daily calorie targets: